CertusGroup/ciutshi/_sources/appendix_b.md.txt

   * *essential* elements are metric elements of information needed to ensure data retained in done so for measurable reason(s).
   * *non-essential* elements are elements that may not be relevant to the raw data asset of the institution in charge of the data asset.
   * *recommended* elements are recommended in cases where the raw data asset has set conditions upon it utilization or complexities in its interpretation.
-* __*Metrics*__ is an extensible array of quantitative and qualitative features associated with the data asset element and can be augemented to suit an institutions metric requirements. *weight* is the only default feature in *metrics*
+* __*Metrics*__ is an extensible array of quantitative and qualitative features associated with the data asset element and can be augmented to suit an institutions metric requirements. *weight* is the only default feature in *metrics*
   * *weight* by default is set to `1` for each metadata element.
   * *field_category* has three variables: direct; indirect; and mixed measures.
     * Direct measures are first-hand data points collected by the research.